-For Masters-level Awards, short-listing and final selection exercises take place between January and June of each year.
-Face-to-face interviews with short-listed candidates are held in May and June.
-Candidates from countries where English Language Proficiency tests are required should refer to the previous section on English Language Requirements or Support.
-Australia Awards may also arrange separate English Language testing of shortlisted candidates during the selection process.
+Candidates from countries where English Language Proficiency tests are required should refer to the previous section on English language requirements or support.
+Australia Awards may also arrange separate English language testing of shortlisted candidates during the selection process.

-The Masters Awards interviews are conducted by independent selection panels chaired by Australian Government officials and comprising Australian academics, African alumni and International Development and/or Agriculture experts.
-Representatives from African Partner Governments also attend the interviews as observers and provide advice on the country context or on specific policy priorities for the government.
+The Australia Awards Scholarship interviews are conducted by independent selection panels chaired by Australian Government officials and comprising of Australian academics, African alumni and industry experts.
+Representatives from African partner governments may also attend the interviews as observers and provide advice on the country’s context and policy priorities for the government.

-To secure placement for a Masters program at an institution in Australia, GRM, on behalf of applicants, approaches the applicants’ preferred institutions.
-Only two institutions will be approached with a request for a placement.
-Following receipt of an institution’s offer of placement, GRM then proceeds, on behalf of the Australian Government, to finalise the formal offer of the scholarship.
+To secure placement for a Master’s program at an institution in Australia, Palladium will approach the applicants’ preferred institutions on their behalf.
+Only two institutions will be approached with a request for placement for each applicant.
+Following receipt of an institution’s offer of placement, Palladium then proceeds, on behalf of the Australian Government, to finalise the formal offer of the scholarship.

 Awards will not be offered until the contract accompanying the letter of offer has been signed by the candidate and counter-signed by the Australian Government.

-Australia Awards-Africa Fellowships are delivered by approved training providers contracted to deliver the specific courses for which applicants are selected so it is not necessary for these Awardees to nominate their preferred institution.
+Australia Awards Short Courses are delivered by approved training providers, contracted to deliver the specific courses for which applicants are selected.
+It is not possible for these participants to nominate their preferred institution.